HAWAIIAN TRAIL AND MOUNTAIN CLUB BYLAWS

 6. New business

-3. Special meetings of the general membership shall be called by the president at the request of the Board of Directors or any fifteen (15) members.
+3. Special meetings of the general membership are called by the president at the request of the Board of Directors or any fifteen (15) members.
 No other business may be considered except that business provided for in the call.
-Such special meetings shall be convened no later than thirty (30) days after the request has been delivered to the Board of Directors, and the membership shall be notified electronically at least fifteen (15) days in advance of the special meeting.
+Such special meetings are to be convened no later than thirty (30) days after the request has been delivered to the Board of Directors, and the membership must be notified electronically at least fifteen (15) days in advance of the special meeting.

 ARTICLE VIII: COMMITTEES

 1. Committees serve under the authority of the Board of Directors.

 2. The acts and decisions of committees may not be in conflict with the bylaws or the standing rules and may be revoked by the Board.